Psilocybin and Depression; Psychedelics Can Reset Brain Function

 Psilocybin & Depression

 A calm, relaxed feeling in the hours, days and weeks after using psilocybin, commonly found in magic mushrooms, is said to be familiar to those who have used the drug before.
 This is sometimes referred to as an “after-glow,” and many attribute this to the sense of profundity or universal insight acquired during the experience.
-This sensation is often rather subjective and fleeting – something that would be difficult to measure in a lab.
+This sensation is often subjective and fleeting – something that would be difficult to measure in a lab.

-But now a team of researchers has set out to attempt to measure this feeling and the potential it has for use as a clinical treatment for depression and anxiety.
+But now a team of researchers has set out to measure this feeling and the potential it has for use as a clinical treatment for depression and anxiety.
 These researchers believe that they have possibly recorded this reaction and noticed a reconfiguration of the pathways that are distorted in people who experience depression and anxiety.
 Their research appears to show what they call a disintegration and reintegration in which psilocybin acts as a “reset mechanism.”

 This test, conducted by researchers at Imperial College in London, looked not only at subjective measures of how patients felt in the days and weeks after, but also brain scans to monitor cerebral blood flow and functional connectivity.
 The scientists focused on the amygdala, an area of the brain where emotion, behavior and motivation is processed, noticing that decreased cerebral blood flow to that particular location correlated with reduced depressive symptoms.